syncfusion-content/maui-docs/MAUI/TabView/Getting-Started.md

 ### How to add items in SfTabView

-Tab items can be added to the control using the `Items` property of `SfTabView`.
+Tab items can be added to the control using the `Items`[https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TabView.SfTabView.html#Syncfusion_Maui_TabView_SfTabView_ItemsProperty] property of `SfTabView`[https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TabView.SfTabView.html].

 {% tabs %}